peternara/Machine_Learning_Learn_Diary-gan/README.md

 This example is wrote in tensorflow-0.11

-It's not working in tensorflow-1.2rc0 cause of python api change
+It's not working in tensorflow-1.2rc1 cause of python api change finished at 2017-06-01

-I want's to update it to the newest api and create a pull request

 read steps
 - [x] tf.Reader